A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: A local existence and uniqueness result for Equation

 The corresponding SDE is

-In order to prove the desired local existence and uniqueness result we set up the non-linear martingale problem related to \eqref{NLSDEsimple}. \begin{mydef} A probability measure $\Q$ on the canonical space $C([0,T_0];\R)$ equipped with its canonical filtartion is a solution to the non-linear martingale problem $(MP(p_0,T_0,b))$ if: \begin{enumerate}[(i)] \item $\Q_0 = p_0$. \item For any $t\in (0,T_0]$, the one dimensional time marginals of $\Q$, denoted by $\Q_t$, have densities $q_t$ w.r.t.
+In order to prove the desired local existence and uniqueness result we set up the non-linear martingale problem related to \eqref{NLSDEsimple}. \begin{mydef} A probability measure $\Q$ on the canonical space $\mathcal{C}([0,T_0];\R)$ equipped with its canonical filtration and a canonical process $(w_t)$ is a solution to the non-linear martingale problem $(MP(p_0,T_0,b))$ if: \begin{enumerate}[(i)] \item $\Q_0 = p_0$. \item For any $t\in (0,T_0]$, the one dimensional time marginals of $\Q$, denoted by $\Q_t$, have densities $q_t$ w.r.t.
 Lebesgue measure on $\R$.
-In addition, they satisfy $q_t\in L^2(\R)$ and
+In addition, they satisfy

 \item For any $f \in C_K^2(\R)$ the process $(M_t)_{t\leq T_0}$, defined as

 is a $\Q$-martingale. \end{enumerate} \end{mydef}

 Notice that the arguments in Remark~\ref{rk:cond-integr-densite} justify that all the integrals in the definition of $M_t$ are well defined.